microsoftgraph/msgraph-training-changenotifications/tutorial/01_intro.md

 <!-- markdownlint-disable MD002 MD041 -->

-This tutorial teaches you how to build a .NET Core app that uses the Microsoft Graph API to receive notifications (webhooks) when a user account changes in Azure Active Directory (Azure AD) and perform queries using the delta query API to receive all changes to user accounts since the last query was made .
-Using this combination of notifications
+This tutorial teaches you how to build a .NET Core app that uses the Microsoft Graph API to receive notifications (webhooks) when a user account changes in Azure Active Directory (Azure AD) and perform queries using the delta query API to receive all changes to user accounts since the last query was made.

 > [!TIP]
 > If you prefer to just download the completed tutorial, you can download or clone the [GitHub repository](https://github.com/microsoftgraph/msgraph-training-changenotifications).